fmillion-mnsu/cs406-f25/SYLLABUS.md

 There will be no quizzes or final exam for this course.
 The work you do in your individual and group assignments will be ongoing throughout the semester.
 Your final grade will be calculated based on the above categories.

-This course will use shaded grading.
+This course will use "shaded" (plus/minus) grading.
 The following is the minimum score for each grade:

 Percentage of Points | Grade
 -------------------- | -----